MicrosoftEdge/WebView2Feedback/specs/AdditionalAllowedFrameAncestors.md

   /// Get additional allowed frame ancestors set by the app.
   [propget] HRESULT AdditionalAllowedFrameAncestors([out, retval] LPWSTR* value);

-  /// The app may set this property to allow a frame to be embedded by certain additional ancestors besides what is allowed by
+  /// The app may set this property to allow a frame to be embedded by additional ancestors besides what is allowed by
   /// http header [X-Frame-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options)
   /// and [Content-Security-Policy frame-ancestors directive](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors).
   /// If set, a frame ancestor is allowed if it is allowed by the additional allowed frame